acidus99/mac-setup/readme.md

 ### Terminal

-Terminal → Preferences → General
+Terminal → Settings → General

  - On startup, open: New window with profile → "Homebrew"

-Terminal → Preferences → Profiles
+Terminal → Settings → Profiles

  - Set "Homebrew" as default.
  - In Homebrew, set font to be "SF Mono" and 14pt.